 General Beach Monitoring Information

-- Fourteen sites are monitored weekly at beaches around the perimeter of San Francisco where water contact recreation is common:
+- Sixteen sites are monitored weekly at beaches around the perimeter of San Francisco where water contact recreation is common:

 - Candlestick Point State Recreation Area (Sunnydale Cove, Windsurfer Circle, and Jackrabbit Beach)

 - Mission Creek (Berry Street at Kayak pier)